 "….Bat."
 There was a beat of silence.

-"How long did it take you to learn English and adapt to such a different environment?"she asked instead, oblivious of his digressing thoughts.
+"Uh...So...How long did it take you to learn English?"she asked quickly to circumvent the ice that had just formed between them.
 Edgar pursed his lips, looking away before wordlessly holding up nine fingers for her to see.

 "Nine years?"
 He shook his head.
 It took a long moment for Joanne to figure out what he meant.
 Even when she had connected the dots, she almost couldn't bring herself to say it out loud.